LukeNK/n-week-project/chapters/p/all.md

 This is a more "practical" example of the commonly misrepresented Schrodinger's cat thought experiment.
 Most of the time in quantum physics, we use probability on one single "item" to represent the possible states it can achieve.
 In this experiment, our probability applies to the photons and does not in any way imply the fact that it, in a typical sense, _exists_ in two different states — it is stating the possibility that it can become either.

 ### A qubit
 **A bit** in quantum mechanics can be written differently.
 Since a bit can only be _either_ 0 or 1, it can be represented with a ket that has a length of 1 (indicating a bit is certainly $100\%$ true or false).
-As a representation for the positive x-axis is 0, and the y-axis is the possibility that a bit is 1, we have the <b>standard basis</b> (also known as the **computational basis**):
+As a representation for the positive x-axis is 0, and the y-axis is the possibility that a bit is 1, we have the **standard basis** (also known as the **computational basis**):
 <eq>
     0 \rightarrow |0\rangle = \begin{pmatrix} 1 \\ 0\end{pmatrix}
     \qquad